 - Maintained patient records by obtaining, recording, and updating personal and financial information.

-- Assisted in treatment of patients and availability of treatment information by filing and retrieving patient records.
+- Assisted in the treatment of patients and availability of treatment information by filing and retrieving patient records.

 - Thoroughly clean clinic and animal areas daily, including cages, floors, dishes, bedding, etc.

-- Monitor pre and post surgery animals for any difficulty with anesthesia.
+- Monitor pre and post-surgery animals for any difficulty with anesthesia.

 - Maintain patient records by accurately recording treatments and test results in patient charts and other medical records.